Skip to main content

 Note

-Any grant relating to a specific activity will be canceled if (a) the activity to which it relates is canceled without rescheduling, or (b) the activity has otherwise not occurred within 365 days of the date of the grant,
+Any grant relating to a specific activity will be canceled if (a) the activity to which it relates is canceled without rescheduling or (b) the activity has otherwise not occurred within 365 days of the grant date.

 Special Projects Grants